 which is to say, this day will be endless.

 which is to say, i have given up

 on black and white.”

-Malee covers several themes: love, heartbreak, motherhood, depression, and self acceptance among others.
+Malee covers several themes: love, heartbreak, motherhood, depression, and self-acceptance among others.
 Name You is a particularly sweet poem about motherhood that touched my heart.
-The couple of stand out poems in the collection were relatable and honest, so I did have to give Malee some credit.
+The handful of stand-out poems in the collection were relatable and honest, so I did have to give Malee some credit.

 I think that the author definitely has the potential to be a wonderful poet, though at the moment her work is very similar to many other instapoets – too simple with flowery language that doesn’t mean anything.
 There are times that a poem will read nicely, a story told through metaphor, but then the final line will repeat the previous statements in a blunt way that to me felt unnecessary.
 A good poem can stand on its own without needing to explain itself to the reader.

 Her work could use a little more development and that’s fine for a new author finding her footing.
 This book was really a middle-of-the-road read for me.
 I didn’t dislike it, but I didn’t love it either.
 I think it could be great for folks that enjoy poets such as Rupi Kaur and Amanda Lovelace.